CathalOConnorRH/ewd-api-labs-2023/README.md

 - Feature 3 - Get Recommended Movies: Get a list of similar movies using a movie ID.
 - Feature 4 - Get Movie Credits: Get a list of actors in the movie using a movie ID.

-#### Added TV Shows Section to api which included the below features along with similar feature movies started with from the labs
+#### Added TV Shows Section to API which included the below features along with similar feature movies started with from the labs
 - Feature 5 - Get Similar TVShows: Get a list of similar TV Shows using a TV Show ID.
 - Feature 6 - Get TVShows Images: Get a list of images for a TV Show using a TV Show ID.
 - Feature 7 - Get popular TVShows: Get a list of popular TV Shows using a TV Show ID.
 - Feature 8 - Get Recommended TVShows: Get a list of recommended TV Shows using a TV Show ID.
 - Feature 9 - Get TVShows Credits: Get a list of actors for a TV Show using a TV Show ID.

-#### Added Actors Section to api
+#### Added Actors Section to API
 - Feature 10 - Get Actor By Id: Get actor details by actor id
 - Feature 11 - Get Actor images by Id: Get a list of images for an actor using an actor id

-#### Added Reviews Section to api
+#### Added Reviews Section to API
 - Feature 12 - Get Movie Reviews: Get a list of reviews for movies using a movie ID.
-Reviews come from TMDB and mongodb if any are added through this api
+Reviews come from TMDB and mongodb if any are added through this API.
 - Feature 13 - Add Movie Review: Add a movie review to mongo db using a movie Id
 - Feature 14 - Get TVShow Reviews: Get a list of reviews for tvshows using a movie ID.
-Reviews come from TMDB and mongodb if any are added through this api
+Reviews come from TMDB and mongodb if any are added through this API.
-- Feature 15 - Add TVShow Review: Add a TV Show review to mongo db using a TV Show Id
+- Feature 15 - Add TVShow Review: Add a TV Show review to mongo db using a TV Show Id.

+#### Added Metrics for analytics
+- Feature 16 - Added metrics endpoint for runtime metrics gathering.

+#### Added Swagger docs
+- Feature 17 - Swagger docs served from within the API.

 ## Installation Requirements

-This api is built using Github Codespaces/DevContainer.
+This API is built using Github Codespaces/DevContainer.
 The files required are located in the .devcontainer folder.
 Instuctions on how to use are located here https://code.visualstudio.com/docs/devcontainers/containers

 To contribute or test this software you can run the commands below.